IU-Capstone-Project-2025/open-labs-share/README.md

 ## Getting Started

-*[Coming soon]*
+1. Clone our project: `git clone https://github.com/IU-Capstone-Project-2025/open-labs-share.git`
+2. Go into project folder on your system: `cd open-labs-share`
+3. Start our app (*hello-world* for now) using Docker Compose: `docker-compose up --build -d`
+4. After it, you can visit `http://localhost:8080/api/v1/hello`, there will be phrase - "Hello world!
+This is Capstone =)"

 ## Contributing

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.
+Please read [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting commits and pull requests.

 ## License